-Applications for the 2015 award were due on March 31, 2015.
-Check this page again in late 2015 for information on the 2016 application.
+Applications for the 2016 award are due on March 31, 2016.
+Please click here for the application.
 Details on the process are below.

 The Wylie Scholar Program has created a network of talented academic surgeons, many of whom have become leaders in vascular surgery and research at major medical centers throughout North America.
 Vascular Cures will award each Wylie Scholar $50,000 per year for up to three years, subject to an annual review by the committee.
 The maximum award available for any Scholar is $150,000.
 Payment of awards will be made to the candidate’s institution, and the institution will be responsible for disbursing all funds and for the administration of the grant.
 Vascular Cures does not pay indirect costs.